 The efficacy and safety of doses higher than 800 mcg have not been evaluated in clinical studies in patients.

 In order to minimize the risk of ABSTRAL-related adverse reactions and to identify the appropriate dose, it is imperative that patients be supervised closely by health professionals during the titration process.

-Once an appropriate dose for pain management has been established, instruct patients to use only one ABSTRAL tablet of the appropriate strength per dose.
+Once titrated to an effective dose, instruct patients to use only one ABSTRAL tablet of the appropriate strength per dose.
 Maintain patients on this dose.

-If adequate analgesia is not obtained after use of ABSTRAL, the patient may use a second ABSTRAL dose (after 30 minutes) as directed by their health care provider.
+If adequate analgesia is not obtained after initial dose of ABSTRAL, the patient may use a second ABSTRAL dose (after 30 minutes), as directed by their healthcare provider.
 No more than two doses of ABSTRAL may be used to treat an episode of breakthrough pain.

 Patients must wait at least 2 hours before treating another episode of breakthrough pain with ABSTRAL.